 - 1. To draw a straight line from any point to any point. - 2.
 To produce a finite straight line continuously in a straight line. - 3.
-To describe a circle with any conterand radius. - 4.
-That all right angles are egal one another. - 5.
-If a straight line falling of two straight lines make the interior angles on the same six less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.
+To describe a circle with any center and cadius. - 4.
+That all right angles are equal to another. - 5.
+If a straight line falling on the traight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.

 His proofs were not 100% formal, either.
 At least he was trying!